imageworks/OpenColorIO-Configs/aces_1.0.0/README.md

 	- The colorspaces that start with "Linear - " will convert to or from a specific gamut but not apply a transfer function.
 	- The colorspaces that start with "Curve - " will apply a transfer function but not convert between gamuts.

+### Roles

+- Description: The role colorspaces are aliases to the colorspaces used for the OCIO 'roles' functionality.

 ### Aliases